What is knee osteoarthritis?

 - Swelling and stiffness of the joint.

-The evolution of osteoarthritis is generally slow, punctuated by period of recovery and stoppage of the pain.
+The evolution of osteoarthritis is generally slow, punctuated by a period of recovery and stoppage of the pain.

 Treatment solutions for knee osteoarthritis